A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Simulation-based hypothesis testing procedure

-However, comparing distances between the means of the two estimated best arms is not sufficient to make a claim on the true ones, thus we need to guarantee that the ground truth is correctly identified.
+Comparing distances between the means of the two estimated best arms is not sufficient to make a claim on the true ones, as one needs to guarantee that the ground truth is correctly identified.
 For this reason, we propose two definitions of power incorporating their correct identification, under the assumption that $\mathbb{P}\bigl(\bigl\{\widehat j^*=j^*,\,\widehat j^{**}=j^{**}\bigr\}\bigl|H_0\bigr)=1$.
+The first proposal is to consider a conditional power,